deajan/tcpping/README.md

 This script is a fork of Richard Van de Berg's tcpping script, supporiting newer traceroute binaries.

-It comes with various improvements like language agonstic functionality, better error detection, and removed tcptraceroute dependancy.
+It comes with various improvements like language agonstic functionality, better error detection, debug, and removed tcptraceroute dependancy.

 This is still a basic work and has only been tested on CentOS 7 and smokeping 2.7.2 so far.

-There is still a bit work todo in order to handle optional arguments as did tcptraceroute.

 ## Installation